 No-Bake 18+ Bonbons

-Last but not least we have a super easy and fun dessert recipe for you!
-This is the perfect dish to make on board because it requires no baking and it doesn’t take much time either.
+Last but not least we have a super easy and fun sailing recipe for a dessert!
+This is the perfect dish to make onboard because it requires no baking and it doesn’t take much time either.
 These bonbons are a super sweet threat we can see you enjoy while sailing in France, where they first originated in the 17th century, made at the French royal court.
 These bonbons are made with alcohol; however, that can also be replaced by orange juice and enjoyed by everyone.

 - 3 cups of crushed vanilla wafers (or some vanilla cookies)